IWDR/iwdr-api-documentation/README.md

-# Protocol
+# IWDR API Reference

-Protocol is a [Tailwind UI](https://tailwindui.com) site template built using [Tailwind CSS](https://tailwindcss.com) and [Next.js](https://nextjs.org).

 ## Getting started

-To get started with this template, first install the npm dependencies:
+To get started with this project first run the code below.

 ```bash
 npm install
 cp .env.example .env.local
 ```

+Then adjust the environment variables to match those needed for your local development environment.

 Next, run the development server: